Japan: Economy and security top concerns ahead of election | DW | 29.10.2021

 The fleet did not enter Japanese waters, and Beijing and Moscow have both insisted that the vessels were merely exercising their right to free passage through international waters.

-However, the timing of the exercise and the fact that it is the first time the two countries have cooperated on such manuevers is widely being interpreted as a warning to Japan.
+However, the timing of the exercise and the fact that it is the first time the two countries have cooperated on such maneuvers is widely being interpreted as a warning to Japan.